thephpleague/omnipay-sagepay/README.md

 $captureResponse = $captureRequest->send();

 if ($captureResponse->isSuccessful()) {
-    // The capture will successful.
+    // The capture was successful.
     // There will never be a redirect here.
 }
 ```